syh7/DnDwiki/src/main/resources/parsed/darninia/session 19 - dragon heist.md

 - Wacomar has other plans
 - sneaks out of the room where he and Faramar sleep
-- enters Dalynn and Fredriks room
+- enters Dalynn and Frederiks room
 - Dalynn wakes out of meditation
 - Wacomar closes the door and quickly goes to the toilet
 - pretends to be heavily constipated